Revenue in USD $

 NOT FOR DISSEMINATION IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES

-HALIFAX, Nova Scotia, March 10, 2022 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
-(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the year ended December 31, 2021.
+HALIFAX, Nova Scotia, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- NOVA LEAP HEALTH CORP.
+(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, is pleased to announce the release of financial results for the quarter ended September 30, 2022.
 All amounts are in United States dollars unless otherwise specified.

-Financial results for the three and twelve months ended December 31, 2021 include the following:
+Financial results for the third quarter ended September 30, 2022 include the following:

 President & CEO’s Comments

-This news release should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31 2021, notes to the financial statements, and management's discussion and analysis, which have been filed on SEDAR.
+This news release should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements for the three and nine months ended September 30, 2022 and 2021 including the notes to the financial statements and Management's Discussion and Analysis dated November 10, 2022, which have been filed on SEDAR.

 About Nova Leap

-Adjusted Earnings before interest, taxes, depreciation and amortization (“Adjusted EBITDA”), is calculated as income (loss) from operating activities plus amortization and depreciation and stock-based compensation expense.
-The most directly comparable IFRS measure is operating income (loss).
+Adjusted Earnings before interest, taxes, amortization and depreciation (“Adjusted EBITDA”), is calculated as loss from operating activities plus amortization and depreciation and stock-based compensation expense.
+The most directly comparable IFRS measure is loss from operating activities.

-Annualized revenue and annualized EBITDA are calculated as actual revenue or EBITDA extrapolated from the beginning of the year or date of acquisition over 365 days.
+Annualized revenue is calculated as actual revenue extrapolated from the beginning of the year or date of acquisition over 365 days.

 FORWARD LOOKING INFORMATION: